Explore the Dark Skies of the Yorkshire Dales National Park

 The Yorkshire Dales National Park is special for many reasons, both during the day and especially at night, as it is the third darkest sky in the UK.
 Under this really dark sky you can see up to 2,000 stars and we can even see our own galaxy and The Milky Way stretching across the sky.

-The Yorkshire Dales National Park are so proud of our night time skies that we are celebrating with the fourth Dark Skies Festival which will be held from 14 February - 1 March 2020.
+The Yorkshire Dales National Park are so proud of our night time skies that we are celebrating with the fifth Dark Skies Festival which will be held from 12 February - 28 February 2021.
 A whole new half term experience awaits at - Experience awesome planetariums, night runs, magical moonlit walks, celestial stargazing parties, night-time bike rides, planet trails, movie nights, nocturnal bushcraft, starry night kids' crafts & amazing rocket making - many of which are free and accessible.

 * Our own Dark Skies package - tuition & use of a telescope to view one of the darkest skies in the UK where you can view star clusters, nebulas & even the Milky Way!

-* Stay at The Dairy & the accommodation & the above activities are fully accessible too!
+* Stay at The Byre or Inglenook Cottage & if you need accessibilty, stay at The Dairy where the accommodation is accessible and the above activities are accessible too!

 There are additional events either side of the festival happening throughout the winter and early spring from January to April.